Çağlar Demirel

-Çağlar Demirel (born 29 July 1969, Kulp, Turkey) is a Turkish politician of Kurdish origin and a former member of the Grand National Assembly of Turkey of the Peoples' Democratic Party (HDP).
+Çağlar Demirel (born 29 July 1969, Kulp, Turkey) is a Kurdish politician and a former member of the Grand National Assembly of Turkey of the Peoples' Democratic Party (HDP).

 Early life and education

 Çağlar Demirel was born the Kulp in the Diyarbakır province.
 She enrolled into the Dicle University where she studied nursing and graduated in 1995.
 Following, she was an adviser on health care for several women and governmental institutions in Turkey and was involved in a variety of NGO's focusing on women's rights.